Industry · Restaurants & hospitality

 What your team produces by the end of the cohort

-Every participant leaves the cohort with their role's templates filled in, an implementation plan, and a documented handoff routine.
-These outputs are useful internally regardless of any funding application.
+Every participant leaves the cohort with their role's templates filled in, an implementation plan, and a documented handoff routine — concrete work outputs they apply directly in their current role.

 Who this is for